Milei

 Show summary Hide summary

-I thought that behind this name there must surely be an interesting story, a small etymological secret perhaps, or a quite distinctive geographical origin.
-In short, a name that makes you want to talk about a character, but also about a past.
+I thought that behind this name there was surely an interesting story, perhaps a little secret of etymology, or a quite distinct geographical origin.
+In short, a name that invites talking about a character but also about a past.

 The origin of the last name Milei and its mysterious roots

 What is certain is that the name Milei has firmly established itself in South America over the decades, notably with the influx of immigrants seeking new opportunities.
-One can think that the originating family bore a name closer to Milej or Milai, which was later adapted.
+One can think that the original family bore a name closer to Milej or Milai, which was later adapted.

 The possible meaning of the last name Milei